paulhuggett/saturation/docs/mixer.md

 - The [second chart (“Saturating Addition”)](#graphSatSum) shows the result of using saturating addition.
 Where the output would exceed the maximum or minimum amplitude values, the result is clamped to that range.
-- The [third chart (”Modulo Addition”)](#graphModSum) shows the use of conventional modulo arithmetic.
-Here calculations that overflow result in dramatic discontinuities in the output waveform as the values ”wrap around” when they overflow.
+- The [third chart (“Modulo Addition”)](#graphModSum) shows the use of conventional modulo arithmetic.
+Here calculations that overflow result in dramatic discontinuities in the output waveform as the values “wrap around” when they overflow.

 It should be clear that neither saturating nor modulo addition will be able to produce the desired output — there will be distortion of some kind regardless of our choice — but that using saturating arithmetic yields a waveform that is much closer to the ideal.